mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 First, I could trivially rule out a deterministic lockstep network model, since the physics engine inside Unity (PhysX) is not deterministic.
 Furthermore, even if PhysX was deterministic I could _still_ rule it out because of the requirement that player interactions with the simulation be without latency.

-The reason for this is that to hide latency with deterministic lockstep I would have to maintain two copies of the simulation and predict the authoritative simulation ahead with local inputs prior to render (GGPO style).
+The reason for this is that to hide latency with deterministic lockstep I needed to maintain two copies of the simulation and predict the authoritative simulation ahead with local inputs prior to render (GGPO style).
 At 90HZ simulation rate and with up to 250ms of latency to hide, this meant 25 physics simulation steps for each visual render frame.
 25X cost is simply not realistic for a CPU intensive physics simulation.

 The next choice is between a client/server network model with client-side prediction (perhaps with dedicated server) and a less secure distributed simulation network model.

 Since this was a non-competitive sample, there was little justification to incur the cost of running dedicated servers.
-Therefore, whether I implemented a client/server model with client-side prediction or distributed simulation model, the security would be effectively the same, since one of the player's machines would act as the server.
+Therefore, whether I implemented a client/server model with client-side prediction or distributed simulation model, the security would be effectively the same.
 The only difference would be if only one of the players in the game could theoretically cheat, or _all_ of them would.

 For this reason, a distributed simulation model made the most sense.
 It had effectively the same amount of security, and would not require any expensive rollback and resimulation, since players simply take authority over cubes they interact with and send the state for those cubes to other players.

 # Authority Scheme

-But while it makes intuitive sense that taking authority over (acting like the server for) objects you interact with can hide latency, what's not obvious immediately is how to resolve conflicts.
+While it makes intuitive sense that taking authority (acting like the server) for objects you interact with can hide latency, and that for example, one player interacting with their own stack of cubes while another player has authority over their stack of cubes could work perfectly, what's not immediately obvious is how to resolve conflicts.

-How to handle situations where two players, masked by lag, interact with the same stack.
-Or two players grab the same cube at the same time.
-Who wins, and who gets corrected and ultimately, how is this decided?
+What if two players interact with the same stack?
+What if two players, masked by latency, grab the same cube at the same time?
+In other words, in the case of conflict: who wins, who gets corrected, and how is this decided?

+My intuition at this point was ...

+...

 # State Synchronization